coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/10.configuration-store/gendoc/01.elemnosoportados/item.md

 ## Non Supported Elements

 -   Form Elements (checkbox and similar).
 We will not implement these, too much work for what they are worth.
 -   Headers: Some headers are (incorrectly?) saved as paragraphs in the .xml.
 These do not work.
-The OpenDocument manual says: “If you use non-numbered Heading style from the stylist, OpenOffice.org will insert a < text:p >, not a < text:h > element.”
+The OpenDocument manual says: "If you use non-numbered Heading style from the stylist, OpenOffice.org will insert a < text:p >, not a < text:h > element."
 I have no idea how it knows it is a header.
 -   Some Calculated Fields
 -   bullet points (maybe some others) inside table cells.
 This is an error and will be corrected at some point in the future
--   “foreach” on the same module will not work.
+-   "foreach" on the same module will not work.
 This will be implemented/corrected at some point in the future.

 ## Documentation Generation::Discarded Elements